firedot/tfe_lifecycle_and_output/README.md

     - Get the value of ```CONFIRM_DESTROY``` env var in the TFE Worskpace
     - Set Environmental variables in TFE ( such as ```CONFIRM_DESTROY=1``` )
     - Destroy
+    - Tries to read Outputs from a previous run

 # How to use this repository